- HIV affects AI/AN in ways that are not always apparent because of their small population sizes.

-- AI/AN face special HIV prevention challenges, including poverty and culturally based stigma.
+- AI/AN face HIV prevention challenges, including poverty, high rates of STIs, and stigma.

-HIV is a critical public health issue among the approximately 5.2 million American Indians and Alaska Natives (AI/AN) who represent about 1.7%1 of the U.S. population.
-AI/AN represented less than 1% of estimated new HIV infections in 2010.
-When compared with other racial/ethnic groups, AI/AN ranked fifth in estimated rates of HIV infection diagnoses in 2011, with lower rates than blacks/African Americans, Hispanics/Latinos, Native Hawaiians/Other Pacific Islanders, and people reporting multiple races, but higher rates than Asians and whites.
+HIV is a public health issue among the approximately 5.2 million American Indians and Alaska Natives (AI/AN), who represent about 1.7%1 of the US population.
+Compared with other racial/ethnic groups, AI/AN ranked fifth in estimated rates of HIV infection diagnoses in 2011, with lower rates than in blacks/African Americans, Hispanics/Latinos,2 Native Hawaiians/Other Pacific Islanders, and people reporting multiple races, but higher rates than in Asians and whites.

 - In 2011, an estimated 146 AI/AN were diagnosed with AIDS, a number that has remained relatively stable since 2008.

 - By the end of 2010, an estimated 1,945 AI/AN with an AIDS diagnosis had died in the United States.
-In 2010, HIV infection was the ninth leading cause of death among AI/AN men and women aged 25 to 34.
+In 2010, HIV infection was the ninth leading cause of death among AI/AN aged 25 to 34.

-Estimated Diagnoses of HIV Infection Among Adult and Adolescent American Indians/Alaska Natives by Transmission Category and Gender, United States, 2011*
+Estimated Diagnoses of HIV Infection Among Adult and Adolescent American Indians/Alaska Natives by Transmission Category and Sex, 2011 -- United States

-Race and ethnicity are not, by themselves, risk factors for HIV infection.
-However, AI/AN are likely to face challenges associated with risk for HIV infection.
+Race and ethnicity alone are not risk factors for HIV infection.
+However, AI/AN may face challenges associated with risk for HIV.

-- Sexually transmitted diseases (STIs).
-AI/AN have higher rates of chlamydia, gonorrhea, and syphilis than whites and Hispanics/Latinos and are second only to blacks/African Americans, who have the highest rates for all three STIs.
+- Sexually transmitted infections (STIs).
+AI/AN have the second highest rates of chlamydia, gonorrhea, and syphilis among all racial/ethnic groups.
 STIs increase the susceptibility to HIV infection.

-- AI/AN gay and bisexual or "two-spirit" men may face culturally based stigma and confidentiality issues that may limit opportunities for education and HIV testing, especially among those who live in rural communities or on reservations.
+- AI/AN gay and bisexual men may face culturally based stigma and confidentiality concerns that could limit opportunities for education and HIV testing, especially among those who live in rural communities or on reservations.

 - Cultural diversity.
-There are 566 federally recognized AI/AN tribes, whose members speak some 200 languages.
-Because each tribe has its own culture, beliefs, and practices and these tribes may be subdivided into language groups, it can be challenging to create culturally appropriate prevention programs for each group.
-Tribal and cultural differences regarding gender and sexuality within the AI/AN community must be considered in developing culturally appropriate prevention strategies.
+There are over 560 federally recognized AI/AN tribes, whose members speak over 170 languages.
+Because each tribe has its own culture, beliefs, and practices and can be subdivided into language groups, it can be challenging to create culturally appropriate prevention programs for each group.

 - Socioeconomic issues.
-Poverty, including limited access to high-quality health care, housing, and HIV prevention education, directly and indirectly increase the risk for HIV infection and affect the health of people living with and at risk for HIV infection.
+Poverty, including lack of housing and HIV prevention education, directly and indirectly increases the risk for HIV infection and affects the health of people living with and at risk for HIV infection.
 Compared with other racial/ethnic groups, AI/AN have higher poverty rates, have completed fewer years of education, are younger, are less likely to be employed, and have lower rates of health insurance coverage.

 - Mistrust of government and its health care facilities.
 The federally funded Indian Health Service (IHS) provides health care for approximately 2 million AI/AN and consists of direct services delivered by the IHS, tribally operated health care programs, and urban Indian health care services and resource centers.
-However, because of confidentiality and quality-of-care issues and a general distrust toward the U.S. government, some AI/AN may avoid IHS.
+However, because of confidentiality and quality-of-care concerns and a general distrust of the US government, some AI/AN may avoid IHS.

 - Alcohol and illicit drug use.
-Substance use can lead to sexual behaviors that increase the risk of HIV infection.
-Although alcohol and substance abuse does not cause HIV infection, it is an associated risk factor because of its ability to reduce inhibitions and impair judgment.
+Although alcohol and substance use do not cause HIV infection, they can reduce inhibitions and impair judgment and lead to behaviors that increase the risk of HIV.
+Injection drug use directly increases the risk of HIV through contaminated syringes and works.
 Compared with other racial/ethnic groups, AI/AN tend to use alcohol and drugs at a younger age, use them more often and in higher quantities, and experience more negative consequences from them.